rdmurphy/typebundle/README.md

 --compress    If passed, "terser" will be used to minify the output

---target      The minimum version of Node.js to target for transpiling, this
+--target      The optional minimum version of Node.js to target for
-              is passed directly to "@babel/preset-env" at "targets.node", defaults to "current"
+              transpiling, this is passed directly to "@babel/preset-env" at "targets.node".
+To target the current version of Node, pass "current".
+If not provided no code will run through "@babel/preset-env" and only types will be stripped.

 --types       The directory where "d.ts" files are output, defaults to where
               --output is set